 Our partnership with Tilting the Lens led to a new standard of accessibility and inclusion for our events.— Seán Doyle, Director of Experiential Marketing at Pinterest

 Sinéad and her team are some of the most strategic thinkers out there for supporting companies and brands in making much overdue change.— Rebecca Cokley, Programme Officer (US Disability Rights) at Ford Foundation

 With considerable experience and passion, Tilting the Lens brought accessibility to the forefront for our employees and customers.— Stephanie Phair, Chief Customer Officer at Farfetch

 The educational workshops provided by Sinéad and her team were hugely well-received across the group.
 I am delighted that we have partnered with Tilting the Lens and look forward to developing our relationship further.- Sara Geater, COO at All3Media

 Tilting the Lens helped our company to think differently, to create more consideration for our team and customer needs, and ultimately to be better allies to one another.- Ari Bloom, CEO at A-Frame Brands

-Tilting the Lens brings strategic thinking and expertise with a very personal approach to create an authentic accessibility and disability strategy for Jo Malone London.- Kelly Reade, Executive Director, Global Communications, Content and ID&E, Jo Malone London
+Tilting the Lens brings strategic thinking and expertise with a very personal approach to create an authentic accessibility and disability strategy for Jo Malone London.- Kelly Reade, Vice President, Global Communications, Content and ID&E, Jo Malone London